 Interest will accrue on the principal balance of a series of transition bonds at the interest rate specified in or determined in the manner specified in the related prospectus supplement.
 Interest will be payable to the transition bondholders on each payment date, commencing on the payment date specified in the related prospectus supplement.
 Interest payments for each series will be made from collections of related transition charges, including amounts available in the excess funds subaccount and, if necessary, the amounts available in the capital subaccount for each series.
-In the event of default by a retail electric provider, the amounts in the retail electric provider security deposit subaccount or available from other credit support (up to an amount of the lesser of the payment default of that retail electric provider or the amount of that retail electric provider or the amount of that retail electric provider or the related series.
+In the event of default by a retail electric provider, the amounts in the retail electric provider security deposit subaccount or available from other credit support (up to an amount of the lesser of the payment default of that retail electric provider or the amount of that retail electric provider's deposit or other credit support amount) will be used to make payments in respect of the transition bonds of the related series.

 On any payment date with respect to any series, we generally will pay principal of transition bonds only until the outstanding principal balance has been reduced to the principal balance specified for that payment date in the expected amortization schedule for that series, but only to the extent funds are available for that series as described in this prospectus.
 Accordingly, principal of the series of transition bonds may be paid later, but generally not sooner, than reflected in the expected amortization schedule for such series, except in the case of an applicable optional redemption or acceleration.
-Please refer to "Risk Factors-Other Risks Associated With an Investment in the Transition Bonds" and "Weighted Average Life and Yield Considerations for the Transition Bonds" in this prospectus.
+Please refer to "Risk Factors- Other Risks Associated With an Investment in the Transition Bonds" and "Weighted Average Life and Yield Considerations for the Transition Bonds" in this prospectus.